 Let’s say you're creating Google Spreadsheets from scratch: computer will create the code magically, you just need to design the software.

 Where would you start?

 The easy way is to copy Excel.
-The difficult way is to innovate and create something else that fulfils the same need, in a better way.
+The difficult way is to innovate and create something else that fulfills the same need, in a better way.

 The reasonable way is to build a better mousetrap — make a spreadsheet that looks familiar but implement something to differentiate it, like the sharing and collaboration.

 You start with the core elements— rows, columns, and cells — your bread and butter.

 Everything else is a design decision and is under question: functions, sharing, toolbar, buttons, colors…